-Before you start using your laser engraver, you must take all necessary safety precautions.
-Injuries from laser exposure can be pretty serious.
+Laser engraving eye protection is an often overlooked and yet crucial safety precaution.
+Injuries from laser exposure can be pretty serious so you may want to be more careful.
 Irrespective of the laser machine you are operating, it is important to take the necessary precautions to avoid any preventable incidents.

 And this is where laser eye protection goggles come in handy.
 Goggles create a protective barrier between your eyes and a laser beam by only allowing the light of a certain wavelength to go through.
 Although severe eye damage is quite rare among laser operators, it is always a looming risk.
 Unless you want to join the list of people with eye issues because of exposing their eyes to laser light, make sure to always use laser safety eyewear.
 In essence, the goggles only allow the light of certain wavelengths to pass through and lock the other light out.

 By filtering the light, the goggles block out any direct, scattered, and diffused light from passing through.
 The lens used to make laser eyewear is laced with special dyes and chemicals that enable them to filter the light.
 Granted, some laser eye protection goggles are dark and hard to see through but it is a small price to pay to guarantee the safety of your eyes.
 Here is a link to one I found on Amazon that works great with all laser engravers.

 The United States Occupational Safety and Health Administration is serious about protecting American citizens from the effects of laser exposure.
 As a result, they require anyone operating a class 3b and Class 4 laser engravers to wear safety glasses.
 Laser safety eyewear comes in different wavelengths suited for different types of lasers.
 You should, therefore, take the wavelength of the laser beam into account when purchasing your safety goggles.

 My number 1 recommendation for laser engraving eye protection